SeraphaLab/seraphalab.github.io/docs/guides/rewrite-rule.md

 ### Verification

-Access `http://example.com/test/123` and ensure it is being rewritten to `http://example.com/public/index.php?query=/test/123`.
+Access `http://example.com/test/123` and ensure it is being rewritten to `http://example.com/public/index.php?/test/123`.

----

-By following these steps, you will have a detailed guide available to help you understand and implement the necessary Nginx and Apache rewrite rules for your Serapha framework application.
+By following these steps, you will have a detailed guide available to help you understand and implement the necessary Apache rewrite rules for your Serapha framework application.